snhobbs/freecad-make/README.md

 + Export STEP files for assemblies, parts, bodies, and features (any solid object).
 + Selectively export a specific page or object within a project for use in Makefiles.

+## Notes On Setting Up Your Python Environment
+FreeCAD scripting is designed to be done inside FreeCAD.
+Scripting it from outside that environment needs a bit of setup.

+I have a basic list of instructions for using the python bindings that ship with the appimages: [here](https://www.maskset.net/blog/2023/03/22/scripting-freecad-from-an-appimage/).

+I recommend using Anaconda with the correct python version as your interpretor and setting up a freecad virtual environment.

+Remember to set the PYTHONPATH and PATH_TO_FREECAD_LIBDIR otherwise it's not going to work!

 ## Functions
 ### `check-links`